abhineet123/MTF/Config/ReadMe.md

 				grfc:	cascade tracker with Grid Tracker+FCLK
 				gres:	cascade tracker with Grid Tracker+ESM
 			feat:	Feature Tracker
-				only works if this was enabled during compilation rkl/rklt:	RKLT (Grid tracker + template tracker with SPI and failure detection)
+			rkl/rklt:	RKLT (Grid tracker + template tracker with SPI and failure detection)
 				lmes:	RKLT with LMS estimation method and ESM based template tracker
 			hrch:	Hierarchical SSM tracker - uses same SM ('hrch_sm') and AM with four different SSMs - 2, 4, 6 and 8 dof that are run in a cascade